JooNiv/QCut/docs/AutomaticCuts.rst

 --------------------------------------

 METIS minimises the weighted edge cut.
-With ``log gamma`` weights that is exactly the true cost of a plan, right up until two cuts share a decomposition: a joint rotation bundle or a communicating block of wires costs less than the product of its parts, and METIS cannot know that.
+With ``log gamma`` weights that is exactly the true cost of a plan, right up until two cuts share a decomposition.
+A joint rotation bundle or a communicating block of wires costs less than the product of its parts, and METIS cannot know that.
 It also returns only the partitioning that scored best by its own measure, discarding the rest.

 So the finder asks for one partitioning per seed, builds each one out in full, and costs the finished plans with :func:`~QCut.qpd_operations.plan_cost`, which does see the bundles.
-The cheapest wins. ``finder_candidates`` (default 5) sets how many to try, and because the seeds are consecutive a larger set contains the smaller one, so raising it cannot give a worse answer.
+The cheapest wins. ``CutOptions.finder_candidates`` (default 5) sets how many to try, and because the seeds are consecutive a larger set contains the smaller one, so raising it cannot give a worse answer.

-The seeds are fixed.
-Before that they were drawn at random, which made the finder
-non-deterministic: two runs on the same circuit could return plans whose overheads differed by three orders of magnitude, and there was no way to get the good one back.
-``seed`` shifts the whole candidate set if you want a different draw.

 Meeting a qubit budget
 -----------------------